Danger lurks in Lizzy being cut near ribs (7)

 'cut near ribs' is the definition.

 'brisket' can be an answer for 'cut' (I have seen 'Cut of beef' mean 'brisket' so perhaps 'cut' could also mean 'brisket').
-I am not certain of the 'near ribs' bit.
+I am unsure of the 'near ribs' bit.

 'danger lurks in lizzy' is the wordplay.

-'lizzy' becomes 'bet' (I can't explain this - if you can you should believe this answer much more).
+'lizzy' becomes 'bet' (I can't explain this - if you can you should give a lot more credence to this answer).

 'being' acts as a link.